 Report any problems

-If you feel you are being harassed or intimidated in any way, or if you think a prank has gone too far, let your local police know.
+If you feel you're being harassed or intimidated in any way, or if you think a prank has gone too far, let your local police force know.
 The national non-emergency number is 101 – you should only call 999 in an emergency, if a crime is in progress or if you feel you are in serious danger.

 Of course, excessively loud or antisocial behaviour cannot be justified simply by the fact it is Halloween, but it is inevitable that in some areas young people might behave a little more boisterously.